Best Phone Mounts for Vertical Air Vents: 2026 Edition

 A sturdy steel core or reinforced clip has a much better chance of staying tight over time than a thin plastic piece that flexes every time you touch the phone.
 Vertical vents put a surprising amount of leverage on a mount, especially if the phone is large or the roads are rough, so durability in the clip is not a luxury feature here.

-Miracase Hook Clip - product photo
+Miracase Phone Holders for Your Car with Metal Hook Clip - product photo

 Metal hook clip designed for horizontal and vertical vents; supports thick cases and 4.0-7.2 inch phones.